sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/water-bottle-cage.png" alt="Water bottle cage" position="center" style="border-radius: 8px;" caption="A water bottle cage pretty similar to what I purchased." captionPosition="center" >}}

-While the water bottle cage I got is a very bright red and the bike is more of an orange-red, but it looks close enough.
+While the water bottle cage I got is a very bright red and the bike is more of an orange-red, it looks close enough.

 ## Tools